Visarion Puiu: Early life and monastic career

 Victor Puiu was born on 27 February 1879 in Pașcani, Romania.
 He attended a local primary school before pursuing an education in seminaries in Roman (1893–1896) and Iași (1896–1900).
 He graduated from the University of Bucharest's Faculty of Theology in 1905 and became a monk in Roman on 22 December 1905.
 He took the monastic name Visarion and was ordained a deacon three days later.
 From January 1907 to July 1908, he studied at the Kyiv-Mohyla Academy in Kyiv, in the Russian Empire.
 From 1905 to 1908, he was a deacon within the Cathedral of the Holy Voievodes in Roman and in 1908 he transferred to the Cathedral of Saint Nicholas in Galați.
 There, on 6 December 1908, he was ordained a priest, being elevated to the dignity of Archimandrite on 1 January 1909.
 Three months later, he was named director of the Galați Theological Seminary and Vicar of the Archbishopric of the Lower Danube.
 On 1 September 1918, he became director of the Chișinău Theological Seminary in Bessarabia and, two months later, exarch of the province's monasteries.
+Romanian historian and nationalist politician Nicolae Iorga described him as "one of the most educated Romanian Orthodox clerics".

 On 17 March 1921, Puiu was elected Bishop of Argeș.
 He was consecrated in that position on 25 March by Metropolitan of Wallachia Miron Cristea in the Bucharest Metropolitan Cathedral and invested into the office that day by King Ferdinand.
 Two days later, he was installed in the episcopal chair at the Curtea de Argeș Cathedral; he remained there for two years.
 In 1923 he moved to Bălți as bishop of Hotin, where he remained until 1935.
+From this position, he organized theological schools, printing houses, the Clergy’s Aid House, and church workshops attached to monasteries.
+He restored 397 churches and 40 parish houses, built a candle factory, a sanatorium, and constructed six churches in Bălți.
+According to Florin Ţuscanu, he worked alongside the Romanian authorities to improve the living conditions of the city’s inhabitants, ensuring access to water and electricity, developing railway transport, rebuilding the sewage system, and overseeing the construction of an airfield, a slaughterhouse, a public bath, and a maternity hospital.

 The political situation in Romania in the late 1920s and early 1930s was marked by the rise of a fascist movement known as the Legion of the Archangel Michael.
 The Legion was founded in 1927 by Corneliu Zelea Codreanu as a breakaway group from A. C. Cuza's far-right antisemitic party called the National-Christian Defense League.
 Throughout the late 1920s and the early 1930s, the Legion steadily increased its membership among students, peasants, workers and tradesmen, but also among priests.
 The term "Iron Guard", often used nowadays as an alternative name for the Legion, only appeared in 1930 and originally designated the paramilitary branch of the organization.